-Students enrolling in local university courses on center-based programs may pay an increased program fee due to calendar differences between the SU Abroad center and the foreign university.
+Students on center-based programs enrolling in courses at local universities may pay an increased program fee due to calendar differences between the SU Abroad center and the foreign university.

 World Partner program fees vary by country and host institution.

 Some courses include required materials, lab maintenance, or study tours that are an integral part of the course.
 If you register for any course with a mandatory study tour(s), you must participate in this field study.
 Do not plan personal travel until you know when you may be required to take part in a class-related study tour.
-Fees to cover the costs of materials, lab maintenance, and transportation, accommodation, and/or site entry fees for required study tours will be charged to your Bursar account once your registration is processed in Syracuse.
+Course realted fees are charged to your Bursar account once your registration is processed in Syracuse.
 A list of confirmed course fees will be sent to you prior to your departure.

 Billing and Refunds for Course Fees